-- 3.2.1 All kinds of building materials are permitted. - 3.2.2 All boats must be built symmetrically upon the axis of their length. - 3.2.3 No foreign substance may be added to the surface of the boats, which can give athletes an unfair advantage.
+- 3.2.1 All kinds of building materials are permitted. - 3.2.2 The boats (kayaks and canoes) must have only one (1) hull (monohull construction) and only a single keel line.
+Multihull and Catamaran styles boats are not allowed. - 3.2.2 3.2.3 All boats must be built symmetrically upon the axis of their length. - 3.2.3 3.2.4 No foreign substance may be added to the surface of the boats, which can give athletes an unfair advantage.
 The use of hull lubricants is not permitted.